abdelzaki/notes/cpp/cpp_notes.md

     - unname namespace:
         - if we want to link a function / variable  locally we define it in a name space this why only this file can access this definition

+    - inline namespace:
+        - we use it to enable ABI[application binary interface] the compiler would add the namespace before our namespace when we call the function and when we have a new version we add the inline before the new version and then the compiler would call the new version automatically

 - literal:
     - it is used to write numbers or string